Presentation

 This new class of key-dependent hash functions naturally preserves the similarity properties, most AI algorithms rely on.
 Among their many features, HbHAI techniques can reduce data size with a compression ratio of at least 3.
 While strongly preserving data security and confidentiality, this reduces storage space and computation time for native, “ready-to-use” AI algorithms.

-This formalization will be presented at the 2025 International Conference of the AI Revolution: Research, Ethics and Society (AIR-RES 2025) in April in Las Vegas.
-The technical evaluation of HbHAI techniques is about to be presented at CyberWiseCon 2025 in Vilnius.
-First HbHAI-protected datasets will be made publicly available in June 2025.
+This formalization has been presented at the 2025 International Conference of the AI Revolution: Research, Ethics and Society (AIR-RES 2025) in April in Las Vegas.
+The corresponding paper is about to be published by Springer Nature.